Daph1986/mamamaki/testing/README.md

 * [**_Multiple cards in one card bug_**](#multiple-cards-in-one-card-bug)
 </details>

-<div align="right"><a href="#top">🔝</a></div>

 :construction_worker_woman: :construction_worker_man: Manual testing
 ======

 ### User stories

 The design goal is to make a clear, accessible, structured site so that visitors can easily read the displayed recipes, make an account and add, edit and delete their own recipes. <br>
-To test the goals screen records of an OnePlus Nord were made.<br>
+To test the goals screen records of a OnePlus Nord were made.<br>
-NOTE: the grey overlay in some caption on the footer are displayed because the end of the screen was captured, when just looking on the device this is not visible.
-So this is just the screen records issue of the phone not a site issue!!!<br><br>
+NOTE: the grey overlay in some captions on the footer are displayed because the end of the screen was captured, when just looking on the device this is not visible.
+So, this is just the screen records issue of the phone not a site issue!!!<br><br>
-On small devices the menu can be accesed through the hamburger menu, on large devices the sidenav is always visible.
-There is a difference between the menu for an user who is not logged in and an user who is logged in.<br>
+On small devices the menu can be accessed through the hamburger menu, on large devices the sidenav is always visible.
+There is a difference between the menu for a user who is not logged in and a user who is logged in.<br>
 <img src="../testing/testing_images/screen_record_navigation_menu.png" alt="Navigation menu logged out user" width="30%" height="30%"> <img src="../testing/testing_images/screen_record_menu_logged_in_user.png" alt="Navigation menu logged in user" width="30%" height="30%">

 #### The visitor goals are: